-My Visit to Rajasthan – Sights, Sounds & Shopping in Jodhpur
+My Visit to Rajasthan – Sights, Sounds and Shopping in Jodhpur

 India is known for its rich cultural heritage.
 Each city and town in India has a distinctive story to tell; its history well preserved in ancient forts, temples, and soulful tourist destinations.
-The town of Jodhpur, in Rajasthan, is no different.
+The tourist attractions in Jodhpur, Rajasthan are no different!

 If you are planning a trip to India make sure to include Jodhpur in your itinerary.
-The city is a beautiful mix of old world charm and progressive development.
-Each tourist destination and landmark of Jodhpur holds true testament of the city’s rich historical, cultural and architectural heritage.
+The city is a beautiful mix of old-world charm and progressive development.
+Each tourist destination, Landmark and tourist attraction in Jodhpur holds true testament of the city’s rich historical, cultural and architectural heritage.

 While in Jodhpur, do visit these famous landmarks for an up-close and personal tour of the city –